rticommunity/rticonnextdds-connector-js/docs/output.rst

    }

-For example, if a new compatible subscription is discovered within the specified ``timeout``, the Promise will resolve to 1.
-If an existing subscription unmatched (due to e.g., the application being closed) during the specified ``timeout``, the Promise will resolve to -1.
+For example, if a new compatible subscription is discovered within the specified ``timeout``, the Promise will resolve to 1; if an previously matching subscription no longer matches (for example, due to the application being closed), it resolves to -1.

-You can obtain information about the existing matched subscriptions with the :attr:`Output.matchedSubscriptions` property:
+You can obtain information about the currently matched subscriptions with the :attr:`Output.matchedSubscriptions` property:

 .. code-block::